 The Apple 30-pin chargers were common to most Apple mobile devices such as iPhone (1st generation, iPhone 3G, iPhone 3GS, iPhone 4, iPhone 4S and many more until the lightning connector was released in late 2012.
 As the Apple devices changed, so did the signals in the dock connector.

 Wireless chargers use an electromagnetic field to transfer energy between two objects through electromagnetic induction by the help of a charging station.
 An induction coil is used to create an alternating electromagnetic field from within a charging base, and a second induction coil present in the portable devices take the power from the electromagnetic field and converts it back into electric current to change the battery.
 Wireless charging is quicker and easier compared to other methods of charging devices.

 Chargers of high quality are extremely important.
 There have been reports of injuries caused by malfunctions of genuine batteries or wall chargers.
 The causes are poor quality, uncertified or counterfeit battery or charger

 Fake batteries and chargers are often supplied in the black market phones and are sold as after-market products.
 They are usually found on auction websites or in unregistered stores and market usually sell it at low rates.
 Australian Consumer Law specifies that only certain charger certifications are valid for local sockets.

-Quick Charge 3.0 is the latest fast charging technology.
+Quick Charge 3.0 is a fast charging technology.
 It allows high levels of current to flow to the battery and maximizes its charging efficiency.
 These products also charge their batteries at high voltages which allows higher rate of power transfer through commonly found cables.

 In order for it to work, both the phone and the charger must be compatible with the same charging voltages and current.
 The device should support 9V/2A for the process to take place in a short period of time.